ericmjl/thesis/text/01-introduction.md

 2. Maximum likelihood (statistical point estimation of a tree)
 3. Bayesian inference (statistical reconstruction of ensemble of trees)

+Tree construction is done as follows: given a matrix of **character states** (columns) against **samples** (rows) that are assumed to be independently evolving, we want to find the tree representation of the distance matrix that best reconstructs the evolutionary history of the samples.
+Prior to the advent of molecular sequence information, the character states that were used were morphological features, such as wings span and bone sizes.
+With molecular information, multiple sequence alignments are used as the input data, with the character states being the

 ### Maximum Parsimony

 Maximum parsimony methods for phylogenetic reconstruction follow the logic of "the more similar we look, the closer our common ancestor is".
+A toy example is shown below.

 <!-- to be continued, lots of detail needs to go inside here that I need continuous time to read up on -->